alonsovm44/glupe/README.md

 3. sends only those blocks to the model
 4. injects generated code
 5. optionally compiles + retries on failure

 ---

+## 🔒 Determinism & Caching

+A major issue with AI code generation is non-determinism: regenerating an app might introduce completely new bugs.

+Glupe solves this via **caching**.
+Once a `$$ block { ... } $$` block successfully compiles and passes your tests, its hash is locked in a `.glupe.lock` file.

+Re-running the CLI will **not** regenerate that block unless you explicitly change the prompt inside the container.
+It behaves like incremental compilation: once a block works, it stays frozen safely.

+---